bip-krishna/eco-buddy-ai/README.md

 # EcoBuddy AI

-EcoBuddy AI is a polished Streamlit web application for tracking and analyzing your personal carbon footprint.
-The app uses lifestyle inputs to calculate emissions, generate an eco score, display interactive charts, and produce a downloadable PDF report.
+EcoBuddy AI is a polished Streamlit-based web application that helps users track, analyze, and reduce their personal carbon footprint using lifestyle inputs.

+It converts daily habits into:
+- Carbon emissions
+- Eco scores
+- Visual insights
+- Personalized recommendations

-## Features
+# Features
 - Friendly lifestyle input form for transport, electricity, diet, and flights
 - Annual carbon footprint calculation with contributor breakdown
 - Eco score and badge system for instant impact feedback